Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 # Defense in Depth

 Defense in depth is a strategy that leverages multiple security measures to protect an organization's assets.
 The thinking is that if one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped along the way. [...]
-"Fortinet"
+(Fortinet)

 # Business Needs